Richadk/Richadk/README.md

 - # Hi, I’m Richad

-- # I’m interested in Code network and create or edit an application
+- # I’m interested in All related.
+Same technology I like

 - # I’m currently learning